Thursday, January 1, 2026

 I believed the motion would be rejected, as the climate of Texas Baptists has clearly leaned left recently.
 However, I thought the vote would at least be kind of close.
 It was not.
 I am upset that so many folks do not understand the Scripture to teach that only men can be elders, but my concerns are far beyond that.
 First of all, as I said above, the 2000 version addresses issues that needed to be addressed in today's world.
 For a person, or church, to ignore these issues simply because they disagree with one or two other things in the treatise is inconsistent to me UNLESS you are fully convinced that the work is blatantly heretical.
 However, few Texas Baptists really think it is heretical; they claim it is just a matter of misinterpreting a few difficult texts that are heavily nuanced.
 They claim it should be a matter of local church autonomy.
 I think they are not being honest.

 I do not think they are being honest with themselves based on what I heard in the business session today.
-Essentially, in my opinion, a whole bunch of Texas Baptists who want to be progressive (and creative in their hermeneutics) are still butt-hurt about the conservative resurgence.
-They are not going to give one ground to conservatives even if it makes sense to do so.
+Essentially, in my opinion, a whole bunch of Texas Baptists who want to be progressive (and creative in their hermeneutics) are still frustrated and upset about the conservative resurgence.
+They are not going to give one inch of ground to conservatives even if it makes sense to do so.
 They are going to fight with their feelings and try to convince everyone around them that they have some kind of higher understanding of Scripture and we better not try to tell them otherwise.

 The ironic thing, and the second concept that irks me about the vote, is that the moderates/liberals are crying foul without recognizing that they are the ones guilty of the crimes they accuse others of.
 They want to say that conservatives are violating local church autonomy, when they are actually dismissing it in their arguments.
 They want to accuse conservatives of being exclusive, when they are actually the ones drawing lines and shutting people out.
 Maybe I am extra sensitive because we have just come through an election cycle and I've been flooded with leftist political pundits doing the same thing, i.e., accusing the right of crimes they themselves are guilty of.
 Frankly, though, I'm really tired of that tactic and seeing it on display from some of my fellow Texas Baptists has left me frustrated to the point of not wanting to be a part of their hypocrisy anymore. {You may tell me to just leave then, but it is not that simple.
 I have a church to consider.
 I am not going to try to move a church simply over my battle fatigue.
 I will have to pray and see what God may do.}